i-love-flamingo/flamingo-commerce/cart/Readme.md

 ## A typical Checkout "Flow"

-A checkout package would use the cart package for adding informations to the cart, typically that would involve:
+A checkout package would use the cart package for adding information to the cart, typically that would involve:

 * Checkout might want to update Items:
-    * Set sourceId (Sourcing logic) on an Item and then call CartBehaviour->UpdateItem(item,itemId)
+    * Set sourceId (Sourcing logic) on an item and then call `CartBehaviour.UpdateItem(item,itemId)`

-* Updating DeliveryInformations by Calling CartBehaviour->UpdateDeliveryInfo())
+* Updating DeliveryInformation by calling `CartBehaviour.UpdateDeliveryInfo()`
-    * (for updating ShippingAddress, WhishDate, ...)
+    * (for updating ShippingAddress, WishDate, ...)

-* Optional Updating Purchaser Infos  by Calling CartBehaviour->UpdatePurchaser()
+* Optional updating Purchaser Infos by calling `CartBehaviour.UpdatePurchaser()`

-* Finish by calling CartService->PlaceOrder(CartPayment)
+* Finish by calling `CartService.PlaceOrder(CartPayment)`
-    * CartPayment is an object, which holds the informations which Payment is used for which item
+    * CartPayment is an object, which holds the information which Payment is used for which item

 ## Interface Layer